Does a jumbo house need a jumbo down payment?

 Just like home buying with a jumbo loan, there will be stricter scrutiny on your credit, income, and financial history.
 And there may be limits on cash-out refinancing.

 But if you qualified for a jumbo home purchase, there’s a good chance you’ll be eligible to refinance.
 Check with a few mortgage lenders to find the best loan option and interest rate for you.

 If your new home’s purchase price exceeds conforming loan limits in your area, a jumbo loan may be your best option.

 Just keep in mind that to qualify and afford the monthly payments on a jumbo loan, you’ll need a healthy income.
 That’s true even if you’re not making a big down payment.

 “We only recommend people take out mortgages they are comfortable making the [monthly payment] on,” says Catlin.

 “We often see people put less money down initially and then pay the mortgage balance down in chunks later.
 That can be especially smart when they have a home to sell, expect stock to vest, or will be inheriting money.”

 Also, says Jeanette, “say interest rates are low and you can invest the down payment money in something else that will earn a higher rate of return.
 In this case, pursuing a low down payment jumbo loan can make sense.”

 If you have your sights set on a big house with all modern amenities, you might need a jumbo loan to finance it.

-And if you live in an expensive area — think NYC, L.A., or Seattle — you might need a jumbo loan regardless of home size.
+And if you live in an expensive area — think New York City, Los Angeles, or Seattle — you might need a jumbo loan regardless of home size.